“Can I get rid of my man boobs quickly and naturally?”

 Yeah.
 And who eats half a Snickers and says “I’ll save the other half for later?”

-If you want to create a caloric deficit consistently, focusing on REAL food is the answer.
+If we want to create a caloric deficit consistently, focusing on REAL food is the answer.

 Of course, I know a Snickers bar is way more delicious than broccoli – it was designed in a lab by scientists to be AMAZING!

 And I’m not gonna tell you to never eat a Snickers ever again either.

-Instead, you need to start being proactive about your food choices.
-If you’re gonna eat a Snickers, you better damn well be planning for that by reducing your calorie intake elsewhere.
+Instead, we need to start being proactive about our food choices.
+If we’re gonna eat a Snickers, we better damn well be planning for that by reducing our calorie intake elsewhere.

-And if the scale isn’t budging, and your man boobs aren’t getting smaller – you’re still eating too much!
+And if the scale isn’t budging, and our man boobs aren’t getting smaller – we’re still eating too much!

-They all follow the same premise: by changing the foods you eat, you’re more likely than not to eat a caloric deficit without struggling.
+They all follow the same premise: by changing the foods we eat, we’re more likely than not to eat a caloric deficit without struggling.
 Certain people respond better to certain diets than others.

 I personally follow a mental model diet, summarized here:

-- Minimize and plan for processed food – they’re designed for you to overeat them.
+- Minimize and plan for processed food – they’re designed for us to overeat them.
 Take a look again at that Snickers bar.
 Do you really think you’d only eat half of one to stick to 200 calories?
 Of course not.

 - Eat veggies.
 Vegetables are nutrient-dense and light on calories.
 Because of all the fiber, they are also tough to overeat.
 Imagine eating all that broccoli.
 Are you going for seconds?
 Probably not.
 So eat your veggies to help keep you full.
 Here’s how to make vegetables taste good.